By The Wyoming LLC Attorney TeamJun 14, 2022

 The article explains the differences between litigation and arbitration for resolving disputes.
 It clarifies misconceptions and discusses aspects such as fairness, speed, privacy, and awards.
 While arbitration offers privacy, it may not guarantee smaller awards, and the choice between the two depends on specific factors.
 Consulting a legal professional is advised for the best decision.

 Lately, I have talked to a lot of business people who are confused about the difference between litigation and arbitration.
 They are also confused about whether they should include a binding arbitration provision in their contracts.
 While there is no one correct answer for everyone, I will briefly describe each, and dispel some of the most common misconceptions.

-Litigation – Is a method of resolving disputes between individuals and/or companies.
+Litigation – A method of resolving disputes between individuals and/or companies.
 Litigation involves filing a complaint in court (the specific court you file in will vary based upon the specifics of the dispute) and proceeding before a judge and possibly a jury in order to reach a resolution.

-Arbitration – Is an alternative method of resolving a dispute.
-With arbitration, all sides agree in advance to submit their dispute to one or more. third party arbitrators and agree to abide by the decision.
+Arbitration – An alternative method of resolving a dispute.
+With arbitration, all sides agree in advance to submit their dispute to one or more. third-party arbitrators and agree to abide by the decision.
 Usually, arbitration is controlled by a contractual arbitration agreement.
 Each of these methods has its advantages and disadvantages; although the “common knowledge” about arbitration and litigation is not always correct.

 If you are not comfortable with the less rigid structure, you should probably opt for litigation over arbitration.